benpptung/appstackr/README.md

 ==========

 1. There are two commands: `appstack` and `appbuild`.
 Check How to use them via `--help`.
 Use them on your project root directory, because it will use the `process.cwd()` as the base path.
-2. Put a `appstack.js` on your project root directory, it is similar to Gruntfile.js, but much simplified for only the stacks you want to put on your website.
-Check `examples/site/appstack.js` for more information.
+2. Put a `stacksfile.js` on your project root directory, it is similar to Gruntfile.js, but much simplified for only the stacks you want to put on your website.
+Check `examples/site/stacksfile.js` for more information.
 3. Put an optional `appstack-profile.json` on your project root directory.
-It is to configure the `appstack`.
+It will configure the `appstack` and `appbuild` command behavior.